livingingroups/project_metadata/project_metadata/project_metadata.md

 		6. Analyst
 	5. Dates in Field

-It might be worth considering have  a website, twitter, email or other means of contacts as institutions change or if working with folks locally (i.e. WhatsApp or Address)
+It might be worth considering having a website, twitter, email or other means of contact as institutions change or if working with folks locally (i.e. WhatsApp or Address)

 3. Species
 	1. common name in English